Medicare Health Outcomes Survey (HOS), 1998-2012 (ICPSR 23380)

 Demographic variables in the baseline survey (age, race, marital status, education level) were collapsed by the principal investigators to ensure the confidentiality of the respondents.
 Information on how to gain access to HOS nonidentifiable data, identifiable data, and limited data set files is available via the Centers for Medicare and Medicaid Services Web site.

-Sample: The Baseline cohort was created from a random sample of Medicare beneficiaries from each applicable Medicare contract market area.
-From this sample, a Follow-Up cohort was identified of those who were eligible for remeasurement two years later.
+Sample: The HOS measure was administered to a randomly selected sample of individuals at baseline from each Managed Advantage Organization (MAO).
+From this sample, a Follow-Up cohort was identified of those who were eligible for re-measurement two years later.
 The sampling methodology was dependent upon the size of a plan's population and changed slightly each year.
 For information on the sample inclusion criteria, please refer to the User Guide for the specific cohort.

 Mode of Data Collection: computer-assisted telephone interview (CATI), mail questionnaire